SickChill/SickChill.Wiki/MetaData.md

 ![metadata](https://cloud.githubusercontent.com/assets/7928052/13502747/8c3ae6b8-e16c-11e5-812c-16ef0c9e676e.png)

 Here select the type of metadata you need.
 Make sure you select the type that your media player supports.
 The next step is selecting the metadata files you need.
 This depends on your preferences, but we advice to add the `Show Metadata` at a minimum.
-You can also select poster/banner in case you prefer to store those on your disk so that sickrage doesn't have to download them.
+You can also select poster/banner in case you prefer to store those on your disk so that sickchill doesn't have to download them.
 Push on `save` and the settings are saved, and with the next show update the metadata files will be created.

-##How can i use metadata in sickrage.?
+##How can i use metadata in sickchill.?

-In this example we have metadata created/added to a show folder and start with a fresh installation of sickrage.
+In this example we have metadata created/added to a show folder and start with a fresh installation of sickchill.
 Click on add shows and select `add existing shows`.

 ![existing](https://cloud.githubusercontent.com/assets/7928052/13502745/8c13b0fc-e16c-11e5-8793-3c86b25d99ab.png)

-If the root folder is set, sickrage will show you a list of the found folders.
+If the root folder is set, sickchill will show you a list of the found folders.
 Select the folders/shows you like and click on the submit.
 If the metadata is present the shows will be instantly added.

 ![existing-adding](https://cloud.githubusercontent.com/assets/7928052/13502746/8c14b6dc-e16c-11e5-8b43-4291118947a8.png)